Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/README.md

 ---

-## 🛑 Close & Kill Session Controls
+## 🛑 Close, Kill & Delete Session Controls

 The Flutter dashboard now provides two distinct session lifecycle controls accessible from the session drawer and the code workspace toolbar: